popkat412/y2-cs-paint-app/README.md

 ## TODO
 - [ ] Implement rect/ellipse
 - [ ] Show layers properly (shown on top == appears on top)
-- [ ] Update currently selected layer when layers are rearranged
-- [ ] Undo/Redo
 - [ ] Confirm before close tab
+- [ ] Ability to delete layers
+- [ ] Fix layer bug where if you erase on the top layer, the bottom layer also gets erased This is due to the eraser drawing the background color instead of it clearing the pixels
+- [x] Undo/Redo
+- [x] Update currently selected layer when layers are rearranged
 - [x] Fix opacity bug
 - [x] Add better CSS
 - [x] Show indicator of size